Royal Mail Logo

 Royal Mail Symbol

-The dark red, which is now used in large numbers, matches the General Post Office palette adopted during the Second World War.
-In addition to it, the logo has different shades of yellow and gray, although there are also white details.
+The dark red, now widely used, matches the General Post Office palette adopted during the Second World War.
+In addition, the logo features different shades of yellow and gray, with white details.
 The individual elements of the crown are decorated with a gradient.

 What does the Royal Mail logo mean?